International Paper (IP)

 Andrew Silvernail, Chairman and Chief Executive Officer

 Andrew Silvernail joined International Paper as Chief Executive Officer on May 1, 2024, and became chairman of the Board of Directors on October 1, 2024.
 He brings two decades of experience leading global companies in the manufacturing and technology sectors.
 Prior to joining IP, Silvernail served as an executive advisor at KKR & Co., Inc., a global investment firm.
-He was also the Chairman and CEO of Madison Industries, a large privately held company, and before that, Chairman and CEO of IDEX Corporation from 2011 to 2020.
+He was also the Chairman and CEO of Madison Industries, one of the world's largest privately held companies, and Chairman and CEO of IDEX Corporation from 2011 to 2020, where total shareholder return grew by over 500% during his tenure.
+He previously held executive positions at Rexnord Industries, Newell Rubbermaid, and Danaher Corporation.
+Silvernail serves on the Board of Directors of Stryker Corporation.

 Lance Loeffler, Senior Vice President and Chief Financial Officer